Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Statistical-computational critical values for higher-order tensors

-In this section, we derive the computational limits of dTBMs.
-The computational limit means the minimal SNR required for exactly recovery with \emph{polynomial-time} computational cost.
+The computational critical value means the minimal SNR required for exact recovery with \emph{polynomial-time} computational cost.
 An important ingredient to establish the computational limits is the \emph{hypergraphic planted clique (HPC) conjecture} \citep{zhang2018tensor, brennan2020reducibility}.
 The HPC conjecture indicates the impossibility of fully recovering the planted cliques with polynomial-time algorithm when the clique size is less than the number of vertices in the hypergraph.
 The formal statement of HPC detection conjecture is provided in Definition~\ref{def:HPC} and Conjecture~\ref{hypo:HPC} as follows.

 \begin{defn}[Hypergraphic planted clique (HPC) detection]~ Consider an order-$K$ hypergraph $H = (V,E)$ where $V = [p]$ collects vertices and $E$ collects all the order-$K$ edges.
 Let $\tH_k(p, 1/2)$ denote the Erd\H{o}s-R\'{e}nyi $K$-hypergraph where the edge $(i_1,\ldots, i_K)$ belongs to $E$ with probability $1/2$.
 Further, we let $\tH_K(p, 1/2, \kappa)$ denote the hyhpergraph with planted cliques of size $\kappa$.
 Specifically, we generate a hypergraph from $\tH_k(p, 1/2)$, pick $\kappa$ vertices uniformly from $[p]$, denoted $K$, and then connect all the hyperedges with vertices in $K$.
 Note that the clique size $\kappa$ can be a function of $p$, denoted $\kappa_p$.
 The order-$K$ HPC detection aims to identify whether there exists a planted clique hidden in an Erd\H{o}s-R\'{e}nyi $K$-hypergraph.
 The HPC detection is formulated as the following hypothesis testing problem